NativeScript/docs-v7/getting-started/chapter-4.md

 var fetchModule = require("fetch");
 ```

 NativeScript's fetch module uses the same API as the [browser's new fetch() API](https://fetch.spec.whatwg.org/).
-Therefore if you already know how to use the web's `fetch()` method, you already know how to make HTTP calls in NativeScript.
+Therefore, if you already know how to use the web's `fetch()` method, you already know how to make HTTP calls in NativeScript.
 Let's look at how the fetch module works by adding another method to the user view model.

 <h4 class="exercise-start">
     <b>Exercise</b>: Complete the login in the view model